Injunctions in Civil Litigation: Understanding the Rules

 (4) Mandatory Injunction

 A mandatory injunction is an equitable remedial process, extraordinary in nature, which is resorted to usually for the purpose of effectuating full and complete justice.
-Such an injunction commands the performance of some positive act, although not every judicial order which contains words of command is a mandatory injunction.
+Such an injunction commands the performance of some positive act, although not every judicial order that contains words of command is a mandatory injunction.
 Indeed, mandatory injunctions are merely granted, and it has been noted that the courts are more reluctant to grant a mandatory injunction than a prohibitory one, that the requirements for the issuance of a mandatory injunction are stricter than for the issuance of a prohibitory one.

 Significance Of Injunctions